pulumi/pulumi-hugo/themes/default/content/blog/pulumi-targets-dotnet-6/index.md

 ---
-title: "Pulumi improved experience with .NET 6"
+title: "Improved Pulumi experience with .NET 6"
 authors: ["zaid-ajaj"]
 tags: ["dotnet", "csharp", "fsharp", "vb.net"]
-meta_desc: "Talking about the improved experience with Pulumi projects running on .NET 6, how it simplifies program structure and upgrades generated C# code."
+meta_desc: "Pulumi projects default to .NET 6 with simplified program structure and leaner generated C# code"
 meta_image: thumbnail.png
-date: "2022-07-21"
+date: "2022-07-22"
 ---

-In this blog post, we will talk about how Pulumi is now using [.NET 6](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6), the latest Long-Term Support version of .NET as our default across the ecosystem.
+In this blog post, we will talk about how Pulumi is now using [.NET 6](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6), the latest Long-Term Support version of .NET, as our default across the ecosystem.
 We will discuss the changes applied to templates, program structure and code generation.
-We also explain how Pulumi C# projects can benefit from latest features in .NET 6 and how it simplifies your programs overall.
+We also explain how Pulumi C# projects can benefit from the latest features in .NET 6 and how it simplifies your programs overall.
 Let's dive in, shall we?

 <!--more-->

 ### Templates

-All of our .NET templates have been updated which now use `net6.0` as the target framework.
+We updated all of our .NET templates to use `net6.0` as the target framework.
 This means that projects created with `pulumi new` require at least the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to build and run the projects.
 The templates also simplified the program structure quite a bit and not longer use `MyStack` classes to define resources in case of C# and VB.NET templates.
 F# templates didn't change that much because these already didn't use the class approach to define infrastructure.

 ### Simplified program structure